RxLaboratory/Ramses/src-docs/docs/components/server/update.md

     It is also a good habit to always backup the data before updating.

-The safest update procedure is as follow:
+The safe update procedure is as follow:

-1. Un-Zip the *Ramses Server* you've downloaded.
+1. Un-Zip the *Ramses Server update package* you've downloaded.
-2. Edit `config.php` with needed info (you can retrieve this info froñ the current file on your server).
+2. Remove all files from your server **except _config.php_**.
+Note that it's a good habit to keep a backup copy of this file offline.
-3. Delete the `install` folder.
+3. Uplaod all files and folders from the update package to your server.
-4. Delete all files from the server.
+4. Go to http://yourserver.com/ramses/update (of course, replace the first part of this URL with your actual server address).
+The page may take some time to load.
-5. Copy the *Ramses Server* files to the web server.
+5. You can then remove the *update* folder from the server, everything is ready.

 !!! note
     In the future, when *Ramses* won't be in a test version anymore, there should be an automatic install procedure.